Ali Khamenei: Post-war

-In its 10 April 1997 ruling regarding the Mykonos restaurant assassinations, the German court issued an international arrest warrant for Iranian intelligence minister Ali Fallahian after declaring that the assassination had been ordered by him with knowledge of Khamenei and Rafsanjani.
-Iranian officials, however, have categorically denied their involvement.
+In its 10 April 1997 ruling regarding the Mykonos restaurant assassinations, the German court issued an international arrest warrant for Iranian intelligence minister Ali Fallahian, after declaring that the assassination had been ordered by him with knowledge of Khamenei and Rafsanjani.
+Iranian officials have categorically denied their involvement.
 The then-Iranian Parliament speaker Ali Akbar Nategh-Nouri dismissed the ruling as political, untrue and unsubstantiated.
 The ruling led to a diplomatic crisis between the governments of Iran and several European countries, which lasted until November 1997.
-The accused assassins, Darabi and Rhayel, were finally released from prison on 10 December 2007 and deported back to their home countries.
+The accused assassins, Darabi and Rhayel, were released from prison on 10 December 2007 and deported back to their home countries.

-Supreme Leader (1989–present)
+Supreme Leadership (1989–2026)

 Election as Supreme Leader

 In 1989, Ayatollah Khomeini dismissed Ayatollah Montazeri as his political successor, giving the position to Khamenei instead.
-Because Khamenei was neither a marja' or ayatollah, the Assembly of Experts had to modify the constitution to award him the position of Iran's new Supreme Leader (a decision opposed by several grand ayatollahs).
-Khamenei officially succeeded Ruhollah Khomeini after Khomeini's death, being elected as the new Supreme Leader by the Assembly of Experts on 4 June 1989.
+Because Khamenei was neither a marja' nor an ayatollah, the Assembly of Experts had to modify the constitution to award him the position of Iran's new supreme leader (a decision opposed by several grand ayatollahs).
+Khamenei officially succeeded Ruhollah Khomeini after Khomeini's death, being elected as Acting Supreme Leader by the Assembly of Experts on 4 June 1989.
+(Note: Attributed to multiple sources:)